streetsidesoftware/cspell/docs/types/cspell-types/interfaces/LanguageSetting.md

 List of RegExp patterns or Pattern names to exclude from spell checking.

-Example: ["href"] - to exclude html href
+Example: ["href"] - to exclude html href.

 #### Inherited from